Back to Recipes

 6

 Test brine temperature by hand.
-If it is the least bit warm, place in fridge to cool down further.
-You don't want to parboil or precook the protein when the turkey goes into the brine.
+If it is the least bit warm, place in the fridge to cool down further.
+You don't want to parboil or precook the turkey when it goes into the brine.

 7